-- The following operations cannot be performed while the printer is connected.
-Replaying movies - Setting the language using the SET and the JUMP button combination. - When the printer is disconnected, the ☑ or ☑ symbol will disappear from the LCD monitor and the camera will revert to standard replay mode.
+- On Bubble Jet printers with operation panels, images cannot be printed through the operation panel while the camera is connected. - The following operations cannot be performed while the printer is connected. - Replaying movies - Setting the language using the SET and the JUMP button combination. - When the printer is disconnected, the 2 or 3 symbol will disappear from the LCD monitor and the camera will revert to standard replay mode. - Please use the following procedures when you detach the cable from the printer and the camera. - 1.
+Detach the cable from the printer. - 2.
+Turn off the camera power. - 3.
+Detach the cable from the camera.

-Printing, Transferring
+Printing

-\ The following illustrations show examples from a direct print function compatible printer.
+The following illustrations show examples from a direct print function compatible printer (CP series).
 Options for the Style category will differ slightly for BJ printers.